Skip to main content

 Personal statement

-Niamh McGrogan is a Programme Leader and Senior Lecturer for the Institute for Education at Bath Spa University.
-Her career began in children's social care services before progressing into counselling and subsequently education.
+Dr Niamh McGrogan is a Programme Director for the Primary PGCE in the School of Education at Bath Spa University.
+Her career began in children's social care services and counselling before progressing into education.
 During her teaching career in Kent, she obtained her Master's degree with the Open University and progressed to an academic career at Bath Spa University.

 Niamh is enthusiastic about supporting future teachers in their training and development, contributing to a high quality training programme that provides not only the minimum entitlement for teacher education but goes beyond this to offer an ambitious curriculum which promotes highly effective and inspirational practitioners.

 She is also passionate about supporting teachers in engaging with and in research, and collaborates with both Bath Spa Teachers and school teachers to conduct research in the classroom to draw conclusions that can enhance development and understanding of practice.
-Her current doctoral research investigates research capacity building in primary schools through such collaborative research activity.
+Her doctoral research investigated teachers' engagement in research in primary schools through such collaborative research activity, using Interpretative Phenomenological Analysis (IPA) to understand teacher's lived experiences of engaging in Collaborative Close-to-Practice Inquiry.

 Academic qualifications